shabin5785/Udemy-React/Basics.md

 -component is a function or class that returns some html code.
 So we can have one component for search one for video, one for form etc

+- So break up our app into components.
+Then design and implement them.
+Instead of having only one component.
+So basically we have one big components ( Our main page) and then multiple components nested inside that.
+We can have any levels of nesting